tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

 CREATE TABLE matchmaker AS
 SELECT a.pet, a.song, a.color, b.color FROM students AS a, students AS b
 WHERE a.time < b.time AND a.pet = b.pet AND a.song = b.song;

+-- e.g.
+-- All dogs with parents ordered by decreasing height of their parent CREATE TABLE by_parent_height AS
+SELECT a.child FROM parents AS a, dogs AS b
+WHERE a.parent = b.name ORDER BY -b.height;   -- sort from high to low with "-"
 ```

 Operators